Proper affine actions in non-swinging representations: Dynamics of maps of type

-\begin{remark} Note that every restricted weight space is invariant by $Z_G(A) = L$, and that $N_G(A)$ permutes these spaces; so if we have a direct sum of several restricted weights, it makes sense to talk about its image by an element of~$W$.
-Moreover, we have the obvious identity
+Moreover, the group $N_G(A)$ permutes these spaces.
+So if we have a direct sum of several restricted weight spaces, it makes sense to talk about its image by an element of~$W$; and we have the obvious identity

 \end{remark}

 \begin{proof}[Proof of Proposition~\ref{stabg=stabge}]~ \begin{hypothenum} \item First note that since $X_0$~is generic, the only restricted weight that vanishes on~$X_0$ is the zero weight, so we have indeed